lsim1447/lifi/README.md

 Adding additional complexity to the Token Details page will further widen the performance gap between the pre-rendered and non pre-rendered results.

+#### Updates on Token Overview page - last commit

+In the latest commit, I opted to transition from using `getServerSideProps` to client-side data fetching (with `swr`), eliminating the need for server-side API routes.

+This change aims to enhance the user experience by allowing non-dependent parts of the page, such as the title and filters, to load immediately.
+A spinner is displayed while tokens are being fetched.
+I chose this approach to avoid the additional complexity of API routes and unnecessary extra HTTP requests, given that no sensitive information is involved.

 ## Final words

 Firstly, I found this assignment to be highly engaging and enjoyable.
 It was a pleasure to think through and experiment with the concepts involved.